glasgowneuro/attys-plot/README.md

 # attys-plot

-Python script which
-filters and plots the tsv files recorded by attys-scope and the [Attys](http://www.attys.tech).
+Python script which filters and plots the tsv files recorded by attys-scope (Desktop) or AttysScope (Android) and the [Attys](http://www.attys.tech).

 `attys-plot.py` first loads the raw unfiltered data.
 Then